OleksandrLavrynenko/fliplet-widget-login-saml2/README.md

 # Fliplet SAML2 SSO Login component

+This component relies on https://github.com/Fliplet/fliplet-widget-sso-saml2 to work.
 To test out the integration you can set up a serverless server using https://github.com/capriza/samling